nterreri/thesis/report/chapter1.md

 ## The Problem
-According to the 2014 National Cancer Patient Experience Survey National Report, over the past couple of years only slightly over 20% of cancer patients across the UK reported having been offered an assassment and care plan specific to their personal circumstances (Quality Health, 2014, p.
+According to the 2014 National Cancer Patient Experience Survey National Report, only slightly over 20% of cancer patients across the UK reported having been offered an assassment and care plan specific to their personal circumstances over the past couple of years (Quality Health, 2014, p.
 114).
 In an effort to increase the number of cancer patients who received such assessments, Macmillan Cancer Support piloted the Holistic Needs Assessment (HNA) questionnaire and health plan in 2008 (Macmillan, [Holistic Needs Assessment][hna]).
-This is essentially a self-assessment questionnaire where the patient identifies what their concerns are from a range of personal, physical, emotional and practical issues they may be facing in their lives in relation to their condition.
+This is a self-assessment questionnaire where the patient identifies what their concerns are from a range of personal, physical, emotional and practical issues they may be facing in their lives in relation to their condition.
 The completion of the questionnaire is followed by the creation of a care plan through a consultation with a clinician, with further advice and referrals as needed.
-Macmillan began trialing an electronic version of the questionnaire in 2010, progressively extending provision of the eHNA to more and more sites (clinics etc) (Mac Voice, 2014).
+Macmillan began trialing an electronic version of the questionnaire in 2010, progressively extending provision of the eHNA to more and more sites (Mac Voice, 2014).

+This project is a about the use of an intelligent conversational system to gather further information about the patient's concerns through an electronic self-assessment tool, ahead of the creation of a patient care plan.
+This is primarily an attempt at introducing the conversational User Interface in electronic health applications generally, investigate related natural language processing and tasks, and in particular explore the applicability of computer advisors to Macmillan's eHNA in a growing effort to improve the quality of support cancer patients receive across the UK.

 Intelligent conversation systems have enjoyed an increasing amount of media attention over the last year[^aiarticles].
 With applications of artificial